hoaftq/Dictionary/README.md

    - Issue when suggestion response comes after searching response of the same word, the suggestion panel shouldn't show up
    - Suggestion content should be from the primary sub directory (see the word Action)
    - Use asynchoronous programming
+   - Set focus on search textbox when the page is first shown
+   - Recent words feature